 This section applies to subjects who are to undergo bronchoscopy/BAL procedures.
 Bronchoscopy/BAL procedure will be waived for subjects who are enrolled after 15 to 18 BAL evaluable subjects have been obtained.
-An evaluable subject is defined as a subject who has successfully completed both the baseline and the on-treatment BAL visits, and has acceptable BAL sample (defined as a total recovery of $\geq 20\%$ of the instilled volume of saline) collected from each visit.
+An evaluable subject is defined as a subject who has successfully completed both the baseline and the on-treatment BAL visits, and has acceptable BAL sample (defined as a total recovery of ≥20% of the instilled volume of saline, no blood by visual inspection in any individual aliquot, overall number of acceptable aliquots no less than 3 per lobe, at least 1 acceptable BAL sample obtained from any of the 3 lobes) collected from each visit.